Punctuality In Business

 - plan a daily schedule and stick to it

 - not fall into the trap of “just one more”

 “The Next Right Thing”

-If you read our definition of Punctuality, “Doing the right thing at the right time” you probably would not associate it to Punctuality.
-Our explanation of the definition tells us that being late didn’t start when you couldn’t find your backpack or car keys; but rather when you put your keys on your desk instead of the hook by the door because you were thinking about the 17 things you needed to get done as soon as you got home.
-Doing the right thing can refer to doing the moral thing but more often it refers to doing the right thing at that moment.
+If you read our definition of Punctuality, “Doing the right thing at the right time,” you probably would not associate it with Punctuality.
+Our explanation of the definition tells us that being late didn’t start when you couldn’t find your backpack or car keys, but rather when you put your keys on your desk instead of the hook by the door because you were thinking about the 17 things you needed to get done as soon as you got home.
+Doing the right thing can refer to doing the moral something, but more often, it refers to doing the right thing at that moment.
 Knowing what the next right thing is takes strategy.

-Mark Twain famously said that if the first thing you do in the morning is to eat a live frog, you can go through the rest of the day knowing the worst is behind you.
+Mark Twain famously said that if you first eat a live frog in the morning, you can go through the rest of the day knowing the worst is behind you.
 Your frog is your worst task, and you should do it first thing in the morning.
-Brian Tracey has taught us all about eating frogs in his book Eat That Frog.
-He explains that the worst does not mean the hardest but the one that is the most important that will have the greatest impact.
+In his book Eat That Frog, Brian Tracey has taught us about eating frogs.
+He explains that the worst does not mean the hardest but the one that is the most important that will have the most significant impact.
 Perhaps the next right thing is eating a frog.